Arthur Penn

-In the 1990s he returned to stage and television direction and production, including an executive producer role for the crime series Law & Order.
-By his death in 2010, he had been nominated for three Academy Awards for Best Director, a BAFTA, a Golden Globe, two Emmys, and two Directors Guild of America Awards.
-He was the recipient of several honorary accolades, including an Honorary Golden Bear, a Tony Award, and an Akira Kurosawa Award from the San Francisco International Film Festival.
+Penn’s other notable films included the neo-noir Night Moves (1975) and the revisionist Western The Missouri Breaks (1976).
+In the 1990s, he returned to stage and television direction and production, including an executive producer role for the police procedural series Law & Order.
+By his death in 2010, Penn was the recipient of several honorary accolades, including an Honorary Golden Bear, a Tony Award, and an Akira Kurosawa Award from the San Francisco International Film Festival.

-Early years
+Early life

-Penn was born to a Russian Jewish family in Philadelphia, Pennsylvania, the son of Sonia (Greenberg), a nurse, and Harry William Penn, originally Chaim Michelsohn, a watchmaker, both natives of then Novoaleksandrovsk, Russia now Zarasai, Lithuania.
-He was the younger brother of Irving Penn, the successful fashion photographer.
+Penn was born in 1922, to a Russian Jewish family in Philadelphia, Pennsylvania, the son of Sonia (Greenberg), a nurse, and Harry (Tzvi) William Penn, a watchmaker, both natives of then Novoaleksandrovsk, Russia, now Zarasai, Lithuania.
+He was the younger brother of Irving Penn, the fashion, portrait and still life photographer.
 During his early years, he moved in with his mother after she divorced his father.
 Some time after, he came back to his sickly father, leading him to run his father's watch repair shop.
 At 19, he was drafted into the United States Army during World War II (1943–1946), serving as an infantryman in the Battle of the Bulge.
 While stationed in Britain, he became interested in theater.
 He started to direct and take part in shows being put on for the soldiers around England at the time.
 As Penn grew up, he became increasingly interested in film, especially after seeing the Orson Welles film Citizen Kane.
-He later attended Black Mountain College in North Carolina, and was a featured commentator in the documentary Fully Awake about the college.
+He later attended Black Mountain College in North Carolina.
+As a student there he directed a production of Erik Satie's 1913 play The Ruse of Medusa (Le piège de Méduse) with R. Buckminster Fuller, Elaine de Kooning, and Merce Cunningham performing, and he was a featured commentator in the documentary Fully Awake about the college.